Congratulations! You now have your brand spanking new guitar, now what?

-Since great achievements require great tools, we’ve covered a comprehensive guitar accessories list that caters to all types of acoustic, electric, classical, and bass guitars.
+Since great achievements require great tools (and a lot of practice), we’ve covered a comprehensive guitar accessories list that caters to all types of acoustic, electric, classical, and bass guitars.

-We’ve also covered some cool guitar accessories that you might want to expect for a birthday gift.
+We’ve also covered some really cool guitar accessories that you might want to expect for a birthday gift.
 With this list, you’ll be prepared for any snag that might ruin your rhythm!

 8 Essential Top Guitar Accessories

 Don’t think you can compromise on an essential accessory!
 The crowd will be unnerved by your panic attack when you’re left on stage unprepared without your spare set of strings or your misplaced tuner.
 Get the point?

-If you don’t have the master skill of tuning by ear, then you’d be lost without a tuner.
+If you really don’t have the master skill of tuning by ear, then you’d be lost without a tuner.
 Most guitar tuners can dial you in for perfect pitch accuracy whether you have an acoustic, electric, bass, or classical guitar – they’re just naturally non-discriminating.

 Some tuners have a built-in mic to acoustically pick up pitch and others have sensors to pick up vibrations.

 You could also plug in directly to some tuners that eliminate the fuss and chaos of a noisy background from interfering with tuning in.
 Opt for a clip-on, pedal tuner for electrics, or even a fancy virtual one!

-For a beginner, you could get away with spending as little as $10-$20 on a decent tuner.
+For a beginner player, you could get away with spending as little as $10-$20 on a decent tuner.
 But, for serious players that want fanatical pitch-perfect precision, you’d want to spend around $80-$110.

 Top Gig Bags and Cases

 How do you tow, stow, and protect your guitar?
 Do you buckle it in the back seat of your car?
-Is it sitting out exposed to the night air and ash from the bonfire?
+Is it always sitting out exposed to the night air and ash from the bonfire?
 Tsk tsk!